danBamikiya/storybooks/README.md

 ####

-An AWS S3 bucket was used for Terraform state management (_with versioning enabled to preserve, retrieve, and restore every version of the state object stored in the bucket_).
+An AWS S3 bucket was provisioned and used for Terraform state management (_with versioning enabled to preserve, retrieve, and restore every version of the state object stored in the bucket_).

-An AWS DynamoDB (a NoSQL database) was used for state locking _useful when making multiple concurrent infrastructural changes which could potentially corrupt the state_.
+An AWS DynamoDB (a NoSQL database) was provisioned and used for state locking _useful when making multiple concurrent infrastructural changes which could potentially corrupt the state_.

 The CI/CD pipeline uses Github Actions: